redhatpeter/AzureCosmosDBlabs/dotnet/labs/09-troubleshooting-performance.md

     dotnet run
     ```

 1. Observe the results of the console project.
-You should see a difference in the number of  RU/s (~26 RU/s vs ~48 RU/s previously) required to create this item.
-This is due to the indexer skipping the paths you excluded.
+You should see a significant reduction in RU/s consumption (~26 RU/s compared to ~48 RU/s previously) required to create this item.
+This represents approximately a **48% reduction** in write costs.
+The savings occur because Azure Cosmos DB no longer needs to index the `/relatives/*` path, which contains the large nested objects (spouse and 4 children).
+By excluding this path from the index, you've reduced the index maintenance overhead during write operations while still maintaining the ability to query for the existence of the `relatives` property using `IS_DEFINED()`.

 ## Troubleshooting Requests

-First, you will use the .NET SDK to issue request beyond the assigned capacity for a container.
-Request unit consumption is evaluated at a per-second rate.
-For applications that exceed the provisioned request unit rate, requests are rate-limited until the rate drops below the provisioned throughput level.
-When a request is rate-limited, the server preemptively ends the request with an HTTP status code of `429 RequestRateTooLargeException` and returns the `x-ms-retry-after-ms` header.
-The header indicates the amount of time, in milliseconds, that the client must wait before retrying the request.
-You will observe the rate-limiting of your requests in an example application.
+In this section, you will use the .NET SDK to intentionally exceed the provisioned throughput capacity of a container to observe throttling behavior.
+Azure Cosmos DB evaluates Request Unit (RU) consumption on a **per-second basis**.
+When your application sends requests that consume more RU/s than the provisioned amount, Azure Cosmos DB **rate-limits** (throttles) those requests to protect the service and ensure fair resource allocation.

+**How Throttling Works:**

+When rate-limiting occurs, Azure Cosmos DB:
+1. **Rejects the request immediately** with an HTTP status code of **`429 RequestRateTooLargeException`**
+2. **Returns the `x-ms-retry-after-ms` header**, indicating how many milliseconds the client should wait before retrying
+3. **Continues throttling** until the request rate drops below the provisioned throughput level

+**Real-World Example:**

+Imagine your `TransactionCollection` is provisioned with **400 RU/s**.
+If your application attempts to create 5,000 items simultaneously in parallel:
+- Each item creation might cost ~5 RU
+- Total demand: ~25,000 RU in 1-2 seconds
+- **Result**: Many requests will receive HTTP 429 errors because you're consuming RU/s far faster than the 400 RU/s capacity

+In the following exercises, you will intentionally trigger this throttling behavior by creating thousands of items in parallel against a container with only 400 RU/s provisioned.
+This will help you understand how to identify and handle throttling in production applications.

 ### Verify R/U Throughput for TransactionCollection